iceddev/iceddev.github.io/markdown/2013-12-20-beefy-workflow-with-requirejs.md

 it with beefy.
 They are `baseUrl`, `name`, `insertRequire`, `optimize`, `out` and `logLevel` and each one is explained below.

+These options will be set in a file named `config.js`, which will be passed to the beefy command.

 ## `baseUrl`

 As with every Require.js project, you are going to want to set your `baseUrl`.